adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 7/12/20

+* Learnt that nohup stands for ignoring the HUP signal!
+Which allows it to run programs in background.
+Such as running jupyter notebook without blocking your terminal.

 ## 6/12/20

 * NA